I have struggled with anger in recent years. The thing I hate about my anger as a mother is that it erupts, sometimes randomly.

 - I want to stop being angry.

-- Being angry isn’t helping me.
+- Being angry isn’t helping.

-- Being angry hurts me more, and it hurts my kids.
+- Being angry hurts my kids.

 - I need to get this anger under control.

 - I want to release this angry feeling.